| The Fallpublished by Little, Brown in UK and US (2003) Winner of the Boardman-Tasker Prize for Mountaineering

 the next generation, even if that generation believe themselves to

-The novel's slow-burning revelation of past desires and self-abnegation
+be pioneering Free Love The novel's slow-burning revelation of past desires and self-abnegation

 stands in direct contrast to the tense, involving battle of wills